Long-time asymptotics and stability for the sine-Gordon equation: Direct and Inverse Scattering

-In \cite{Kaup75} it has been shown that $m^+_1$ the first column of $m^+$ and $m^-_2$ the second column of $m^-$ has analytic extension to $\bbC^- $.
-Similarly $m^-_1$ the first column of $m^-$ and $m^+_2$ the second column of $m^+$ has analytic extension to $\bbC^+$. it is also important to notice that the scattering matrix \eqref{matrixT} remain unchanged under the gauge transformation.
-So the scattering matrix \eqref{matrixT} can be extented to the entire $\bbR$.
+In \cite{Kaup75} it has been shown that $m^{(+)}_1$ the first column of $m^+$ and $m^{(-)}_2$ the second column of $m^-$ have analytic extensions to $\bbC^- $.
+Similarly $m^{(-)}_1$ the first column of $m^-$ and $m^{(+)}_2$ the second column of $m^+$ have analytic extensions to $\bbC^+$.
+It is also important to notice that the scattering matrix \eqref{matrixT} remains unchanged under the gauge transformation.
+So the scattering matrix \eqref{matrixT} can be extended to the entire $\bbR$.

 By the standard inverse scattering theory, we formulate the reflection coefficient:

 Also from the symmetry conditions \eqref{symmetry-1}-\eqref{symmetry-2} we deduce that